 Purchased in May 1994 the boat is a Dell Quay Fisherman Cuddy 17.
 The boat is of GRP construction with sandwiched close cell polyurethane foam with a loa of 5.19m, breadth 2.15m and unloaded draught of 40cm.
-The steering is mechanical through a 55hp Suzuki outboard.
+The steering is mechanical through an outboard.